BIGCS-Lab/phimtools/README.md

 ### Configuration file

-`pitools` needs a configuration file for setting the path of phasing program, imputation program, reference version and reference panel.
+`phimtools` needs a configuration file for setting the path of phasing program, imputation program, reference version and reference panel.
 Here\'s one of the examples for how to create a config- uration file:
 [config.yaml](./tests/config.yaml).

-Now you can use `pitools` as your powerful imputation pipeline, once you have finished the setting.
+Now you can use `phimtools` as your powerful imputation pipeline, once you have finished the setting.

 ### Examples